Magic: The Gathering Conspiracy

 Conspiracy is a Magic: The Gathering set and format released on June 6, 2014, cryptically announced through a strange card at the Born of the Gods prerelease events at a game store in the Philippines.
 It was designed as the first ever multiplayer draft format and is released as boosters, each with 10 commons, 3 uncommons, 1 rare or mythic rare, 1 "draft matters" card of any rarity, and 1 token or marketing card.
 The tagline for the set is "Pick.
 Plot.
 Play.".
 Many cards from past expansions show up in Conspiracy, but there are also 65 new cards.
 Excluding the 13 "Conspiracy"-type cards, which can be only used in Conspiracy or Cube drafts, all of the new cards are legal in the Vintage, Legacy, and Commander formats.

 Unlike all sets that released after 2002 (other than parody set Unhinged), Conspiracy was not released in Magic Online.
-A portion of the new cards that are not "Conspiracy"-type nor having draft-related ability were featured as a part of the Magic Online exclusive set Vintage Masters, including cards with the Conspiracy-themed mechanics Will of the Council, Parley, and Dethrone.
-19 cards that are not of the "Conspiracy"-type nor having draft-related ability are still not available in any form on Magic Online.
+A subset of the new cards that are neither "Conspiracy"-type nor have draft-related ability were featured as a part of the Magic Online exclusive set Vintage Masters, including cards with the Conspiracy-themed mechanics Will of the Council, Parley, and Dethrone.
+Nineteen cards that are not of the "Conspiracy"-type nor having draft-related ability are still not available in any form on Magic Online.